 Students without home access to high-quality broadband connectivity are at a disadvantage, unable to realize the full power of digital learning.
 The lack of home internet access also negatively impacts school-to-parent communication and makes it more difficult for parents to support their children academically.
 The promise of anywhere, anytime learning for all students requires that schools and communities come together to solve the challenges of digital inequity and the widening disconnect that impacts not only students but parents and guardians as well.

-This presentation will be of particular value to school superintendents, K-12 school and district leaders, and aspiring leaders.
-There will be time for questions at the end of the presentation.
+This recorded presentation will be of particular value to school superintendents, K-12 school and district leaders, and aspiring leaders.

 About the Presenters

 Dr. David Miyashiro currently serves as Superintendent of The Cajon Valley Union School District (CVUSD).
 Dr. Miyashiro completed his doctoral studies at UCLA.
 He was named 2016 Superintendent of the Year by ACSA (Association of California School Administrators), Region 18.
 Cajon Valley’s vision of “Happy Kids, Engaged in Healthy Relationships, on a Path to Gainful Employment” and its signature career development program, “The World of Work,” has garnered both national and global recognition.